 When you analyze a run chart, you’re looking for non-random patterns in the data — that is, evidence that performance has actually changed as a result of your PDSA cycles.
 But how can you tell if the variation you’re seeing is random or non-random?
 In this lesson, you’ll practice using four rules to help you “read” a run chart and determine whether your changes have led to improvement.

 Estimated Time of Completion: 30 minutes

 After completing this lesson, you will be able to:

 2. Analyze data using a run chart.

-3. Determine whether sample run charts show performance improvement.
+3. Determine whether run charts show that your changes have led to improvement.

 You must be a registered IHI.org user